 This is confusing, no doubt.
-Both mention that cellulite is basically fat, and that the skin has lost some elasticity which leads to the dimpled effect, and that is true, but they give the impression that cellulite cannot be removed from a good diet and exercise program.
+Both mention that cellulite is basically fat and that the skin has lost some elasticity which leads to the dimpled effect, and that is true, but they give the impression that cellulite cannot be removed by a good diet and exercise program.
 Instead, they offer their own remedies that I believe can be misleading, and I will address those later.

 First of all, the fat that lies under the skin is simply subcutaneous fat.
 It is the same fat that can be found around the arms, upper back, legs, and stomach.
-The doctor quoted above that says this kind of fat cannot be used as energy in relation the visceral fat (I wrote about this type of fat here) is telling a half truth.
-Visceral fat is the most active fat, meaning it is drawn into the bloodstream first and fastest for energy, but for longer term energy needs (such as a chronic daily calorie shortage), the body does call on subcutaneous fat.
-It is no different than that of a man trying to lose the last bit of fat around the waist.
-He has to be committed to a diet and exercise regime for a long time to see the definition in his midsection.
+The doctor quoted above says this kind of fat cannot be used as energy in relation to visceral fat.
+This is only half true.
+Visceral fat is the most active fat, meaning it is drawn into the bloodstream first and fastest for energy, but for longer-term energy needs (such as a chronic daily calorie shortage), the body does call on subcutaneous fat.
+It is no different than when a man is trying to lose the last bit of fat around his waist.
+He has to be committed to a diet and exercise regime for a long time to see definition in his midsection.
 There is no difference between abdominal fat and cellulite.

-Secondly, I agree with the above experts in that the skin is part of the problem.
-Women, in general, have thinner skin than men do, and I believe that the estrogen women have tends to break the collagen fibers down.
+Secondly, I agree with the above experts that the skin is part of the problem.
+Women, in general, have thinner skin than men do, and I believe that the estrogen women have tended to break the collagen fibers down.
 The fat then pushes up against the weakened fibers, creating the cottage cheese look.
-There is one other plausible explanation I would like to display:
+There is one other plausible explanation I would like to offer:

 As one can expect, there are many remedies that claim to get rid of cellulite.
 Now that we are a bit more clear as to the cause of cellulite, let us take a critical look at some of these remedies to see if they can really work.

-- High Tech Massage.
-According to Web Md, this is how it works: "The procedure is known as endermologie -- a deep mechanical massage that combines cylindrical rollers and suction to affect the skin's connective tissue, stimulate blood flow and lymphatic drainage, and trigger what the developers say is the body's natural system for eliminating fat from cells".
+According to Web Md, this is how it works: "The procedure is known as endermologie—a deep mechanical massage that combines cylindrical rollers and suction to affect the skin's connective tissue, stimulate blood flow and lymphatic drainage, and trigger what the developers say is the body's natural system for eliminating fat from cells."
 The author goes on to explain that it does work, but the results are temporary.
 One would need a monthly maintenance program to keep it under control at a cost of $300.00 to $500.00 a month.
 I find it hard to believe that simply massaging your muscles will make the fat disappear.
-There is 3,600 calories to a pound of fat, so massaging it will not get rid of it.
+There are 3,600 calories to a pound of fat, so massaging it will not get rid of it.
 The body needs to use it as energy to lose it.

-- Light devices.
-Light devices are supposed to work by "using light energy to melt cellulite while mechanically massaging the skin to increase circulation and encourage drainage of lymph vessels".
+Light devices are supposed to work by "using light energy to melt cellulite while mechanically massaging the skin to increase circulation and encourage drainage of lymph vessels."
 This is yet another claim that cellulite can be removed without exercise.

 For many people, this is a very confusing topic.
 There are diet programs that work, but only for a short period of time.
 They are very hard to stick to, and we can't have that.
 You must enjoy your foods, and you cannot feel deprived.
 I cannot give you an exact menu, for you may or may not like what I eat, but I can give you some salient guidelines to put together your own eating plan that fits your needs.
 Having said that, here are the main considerations:

 - Keep your calories under control.
 Cellulite is fat, that's all.
-With that in mind, you have to take in less calories than you use on a daily basis to tap into the fat stores (in this case, the cellulite).
-I have been remarkably successful with our women clients eating between 1,500 to 1,700 calories a day.
+With that in mind, you have to take in fewer calories than you use on a daily basis to tap into the fat stores (in this case, the cellulite).
+I have been remarkably successful with female clients, advising them to eat between 1,500 to 1,700 calories a day.
 Fat loss happens.
 The cellulite becomes less noticeable.

 - Keep your carb intake low.
-This includes not only pastries and sodas, but even the types of carbohydrates that are considered healthy.
+This includes not only pastries and sodas but even the types of carbohydrates that are considered healthy.
 Specifically, I am talking about rice, beans, potatoes, pasta, and bread.
 All of these carbohydrates will fill up the glycogen stores.
 To tap into the fat stores, you need to have your glycogen stores depleted.
 This will turn your body from a sugar burning machine to a fat burning machine.
-Truthfully, I find fat loss on my clients and myself happens faster this way.
-Do keep in mind that calories do still count, but cutting carbs makes it easier for the body to tap the fat stores.
-As a guideline, if you want to lose a lot of bodyfat, keep your daily total intake of carbohydrates under 100 grams.
+Truthfully, I have found that fat loss happens faster this way, for both my clients and for myself.
+Do keep in mind that calories still count, but cutting carbs makes it easier for the body to tap the fat stores.
+As a guideline, if you want to lose a lot of body fat, keep your daily total intake of carbohydrates under 100 grams.
 50 grams a day or less would be even better.

 - Stay away from heavy sauces.
 Use lemon, lime, and vinegar (there many varieties to choose from), along with various spices to season your foods.